 With just a simple understanding of how aperture, shutter speed, and ISO work together, you can trust those shots will be properly exposed.

-What’s aperture?
 Aperture adjusts how wide or narrow your lens opening is.
 The wider the aperture, the more light is let in, and the narrower, the less.
+Let's review how aperture works in the process of exposing images.

-What about shutter speed?
-How fast or slow your camera’s shutter opens and closes will determine how much light gets let in when you snap a photo.
+Shutter speed is how fast or slow your camera’s shutter opens and closes will determine how much light gets let in when you snap a photo.
+Let's review how shutter speed works in the process of exposing images.

-What’s ISO?
 ISO is the setting that controls brightness.
 So it’s not what allows light to enter, but it works in unison with the two other settings.
+Let's review how ISO works in the process of exposing images.

 How do they all work together?
 Knowing this, is the best preventative against unwanted overexposed photos.

-Perhaps you’re in a dim-lit space, and you want a really deep depth of field for a sharp and clear image, you’ll need a narrower aperture here--but what about the light?
-In this situation, a higher ISO setting and slower shutter speed would work best.
+Perhaps you’re in a dim-lit space, and you want a really deep depth of field for a sharp and clear image, you’ll need a narrower aperture here — but what about the light?
+In this situation, a higher ISO setting and slower shutter speed might work best.

 Remedying Blown Out Photography